The golden berry…what is it exactly? What makes it so special?

 - Being a strong energizer

 So what’s the verdict?

-The goldenberry has loads of health benefits.
+The goldenberry, known for its sweet-tart taste, offers a wealth of health benefits.
 It also helps fight prostate cancer.
 Goldenberries are solid sources of vitamin C, vitamin A, dietary fiber, and several minerals such as potassium and manganese.

 They contain antioxidants known as carotenoids and polyphenols, which can help to prevent chronic diseases.
-An added benefit os that these berries are that they low in calories and glycemic load.
+An added benefit is that these berries are low in calories and glycemic load.
 This makes them ideal fruits for weight loss, as well as blood-sugar management for diabetics.